Jack Dorsey says Square might get into bitcoin mining, sending the cryptocurrency surging

 If you’re wondering why bitcoin surged over the weekend, you have one man and a tweet to thank—and no, it’s not Elon Musk.
-On Friday, Twitter founder and Square CEO Jack Dorsey tweeted that Square “is considering building a Bitcoin mining system” that would be open source and available to individuals and businesses.
+On Friday, Twitter founder and Square CEO Jack Dorsey tweeted that Square “is considering building a Bitcoin mining system” that would be open source and available to individuals and businesses.”

 Square is considering building a Bitcoin mining system based on custom silicon and open source for individuals and businesses worldwide.
 If we do this, we’d follow our hardware wallet model: build in the open in collaboration with the community.
 First some thoughts and questions.